Chaest/sd-webui-sc-loader/docs/scenario_creation.md

 You can also migrate a JSON pose to an ScPose via the Sc Tool tab.
 Then you can add use the notion of layer to generate better masks.

+**None of these options currently handles hands or face.
+Coming next release."

 ![Alt text](../imgs/toscpose.png)

 ```yaml